 God with a mighty hand saved the slaves from Egypt and met them in the desert at Mt.
 Sinai.
-After the wilderness wanderings, he led them into Canaan, stood beside them in their struggle until finally, under king David and his Solomon, the Kingdom of Israel was established.
+After the wilderness wanderings, he led them into Canaan, stood beside them in their struggle until finally, under king David and David's son Solomon, the Kingdom of Israel was established.
 Soon everything started to go wrong.
 The prophets then told the people a secret - The Kingdom, as they experienced it, wasn't the real thing.
 The Kingdom, in all its glory, was still future.
 In 590BC the Kingdom of Israel was destroyed by the Babylonians.

 In 536BC God saved a remnant of the Israelite people from their slavery in Babylon.
 He brought them through the desert, stood beside them in their struggle, until they were finally able to rebuild the Temple and the city of Jerusalem.
 Sadly it was only a poor picture of the Historic Kingdom, and in the end was wiped out by the Romans in 70AD.

 In 27AD Jesus appeared in Palestine and announced that the Kingdom of God was about to burst in upon the world.
 After his testing in the desert for forty days, he then set out on his ministry to struggle against the powers of darkness with many signs and wonders.
 It was these great events which foretold that the new age had dawned.
 Finally, at Calvary, he was victorious over the power of sin and death and demonstrated this by his resurrection on the Sunday morning.
 Forty days later his disciples were to see him go to be with the Father God and then later, in the upper room in Jerusalem, to see him come again in power in the person of the Holy Spirit.
 On that occasion a crowd gathered and Peter was able to explain to them that what they were witnessing was the outpouring of God's Spirit.
-This showed, without doubt, that the new age had dawned.
-The Kingdom was now.
+This showed, without doubt, that the new age had dawned; the Kingdom is now.